LinkWellNodes/Documentation/docs/knowledgebase/Direct-Request-Guide.md

 **High-level request workflow**:

-1. Your consumer contract (ie, `ChainlinkClient`) makes a request to our oracle contract.
+1. Your consumer contract (ie, `ChainlinkClient`) makes a request to our oracle contract, via the `request()` function.
-1. Our Chainlink nodes receive the request, make an HTTP request to the appropriate API endpoint, and write the result back to your consumer contract.
+1. Our Chainlink nodes receive the request, make an HTTP request to the appropriate API endpoint, and write the result back to your consumer contract, via execution of your `fulfill()` function.
 1. Your Web3 application reads the data from your consumer contract.

 <p align="center">
   <img src="/img/CL_DR_Model_Single_Chainlink_Oracle.webp" alt="Chainlink Basic Request Model" />
+  <center><small>Chainlink Direct Request workflow</small></center>
 </p>

 ### Key terms

 * **Consumer contract**: A smart contract deployed by you (the data requester / consumer) that orchestrates the sending / receiving of off-chain data to a Chainlink oracle.
 It contains logic to describe the data request, send the request, and receive the resulting data.
 Full examples of consumer contracts can be found in our [Direct Request Job Documentation](/services/direct-request-jobs/Jobs-and-Pricing).
+* **Request function**: The function (method) within your consumer contract that initiates the request to the Chainlink oracle.
+The required data request parameters (ie, URL, headers, etc.) are usually defined here.
+Once this function is executed, the Chainlink oracle picks up the emitted event, and begins its work retrieving the requested data.
+* **Fulfill function**: The function (method) within your consumer contract that receives the data requested from the Chainlink oracle.
+This function is triggered by the oracle itself, via the oracle contract - usually within 3-5 blocks of the `request()` function being triggered, depending on the blockchain.
 * **Oracle contract** (also known as an **operator contract**): A smart contract deployed by the Chainlink node operator that orchestrates the sending / receiving of off-chain data between the consumer contract and the oracle node.
 All communication between the consumer contract and the oracle node passes through this contract.
 * **Oracle** (also known as a **Chainlink node**): An off-chain server that receives on-chain requests from the consumer contract (via the oracle contract), retrieves the requested data, and then delivers the result on-chain to the consumer contract, by execution of a blockchain transaction within the oracle contract.